Learn What a Subdomain Is & How to Use Them in 2023

 Do subdomains affect search engine optimization (SEO)?

-Subdomains are a part of a primary domain.
 Businesses use subdomains in addition to their small business website for a number of reasons, but the most common is to create a separate extension of their main site with specific functionalities for a different audience.
-Subdomains are generally available for free through web hosting providers like Bluehost, with plans starting at $9.99 per month.
+Creating a subdomain is easy, and the effective use of subdomains can be a powerful tool in managing customer experience on your website.

 Subdomains are usually free with your domain hosting account.
 If you’re just now setting up your business website, consider a web hosting provider like Bluehost, with plans starting at $2.95 per month.